-You can easily maintain the beauty of your countertop with little effort, under most circumstances, using a window spray cleaner, warm soapy water, or other general purpose spray cleaner.
+You can easily maintain the beauty of your countertop with little effort, under most circumstances, by using warm soapy water or an ammonia-based cleaner (not window cleaner)

+then rinse and wipe dry.
 You can also use liquid or gel-type cleaners containing bleach.
 Because the material is nonporous, stains cannot penetrate below the surface and will nearly always disappear using these cleaning methods.